jpasqua/FauxTRS/README.md

 The STL files for FauxTRS can be found on [printables](https://www.printables.com/model/936293-trs-80-inspired-40-scale-model-raspberry-pi-based).

-This model may not be used for commercial purposes as noted in the license.

 In addition to the [instructions](Instructions.md), the repository contains scripts that can be used to run the emulator and blink LEDs.
 These aren't necessary for operation of the emulator, but can add a nice effect.

 `FauxLEDs.py` is a script that randomly flashes the LEDs on the Faux TRS Model.
 It is launched by the runtrs.sh script so you don't need to invoke it manually.